Deuteronomy

 This became the source of the true Israelite vacation.
 They were to store up food and resources for their trips to Jerusalem.
 When there, they could enjoy that tithe in the Lord's presence and give away part of it to the poor and Levites.
 Everyone was to be satisfied.
 What was God doing through such an order?

 This law reveals its purpose as joy.
 They were to be joyful in the Lord's presence.
 God wanted them to associate their blessings of tithe with His presence.
-They were not to focus on their livelihood so that they would forgot who provided what they had received.
+They were not to focus on their livelihood so that they would forget who provided what they had received.
 They were to enjoy it year after year in the Lord's presence.
 The evil of materialism is seen in the way that they disassociate the blessings from God and so busy in the process of storing up that they no longer are full of joy.

-Notice how during their confession before God, they are said not to eat it while mourning or grieving (26:14).
+Notice how, during their confession before God, they are said not to eat it while mourning or grieving (26:14).
 God wanted them to enjoy this portion of the tithe in His presence.
 The lesson of being overwhelmed by God's presence was more important than their particular problems.

 The world has its ways that it suggests we use our extra money.
-Many in Taiwan offer cars, food and even house (though paper ones) to the dead.
+Many in Taiwan offer cars, food, and even a house (though paper ones) to the dead.
 Those in the West are equally devoted to the cult of self.
 We must not use the Lord's money for selfish pursuits but in ways that enhance our relationship with Him and care for those around us.

 God wants us to regularly enjoy what we have received in His presence.